dimaMachina/graphql-eslint/website/src/pages/rules/known-fragment-names.md

 ---
 description:
-  "A GraphQL document is only valid if all `...Fragment` fragment spreads refer to fragments defined in the same document.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL document is only valid if all `...Fragment` fragment spreads refer to fragments defined in the same document.'
 ---

 # `known-fragment-names`